quicwg/ops-drafts/draft-ietf-quic-manageability.md

 In this section, we review specific network management and measurement techniques and how QUIC's design impacts them.

+## Passive Network Performance Measurement and Troubleshooting

+Limited RTT measurement is possible by passive observation of QUIC traffic;
+see {{sec-rtt}}.
+No passive measurement of loss is possible with the present wire image.
+Extremely limited observation of upstream congestion may be possible via the observation of CE markings on ECN-enabled QUIC traffic.

 ## Stateful Treatment of QUIC Traffic {#sec-stateful}

 Stateful treatment of QUIC traffic (e.g., at a firewall or NAT middlebox) is